 (7) Resident Supportive Services.
 The supportive services include those listed in subparagraphs (A) - (E) of this paragraph, which are grouped primarily for organizational purposes.
 Applicants are not required to select a specific number of services from each section.
-Tax Exempt Bond Developments must select a minimum of eight (S)-points; Direct Loan Applications not layered with Housing Tax Credits must include enough services to meet a minimum of four (4) points.
+Tax Exempt Bond Developments must select a minimum of eight (8)-points; Direct Loan Applications not layered with Housing Tax Credits must include enough services to meet a minimum of four (4) points.
 The points selected and complete list of supportive services will be included in the LURA and the timeframe by which services are offered must be in accordance with §10.619 of this title (relating to Monitoring for Social Services) and maintained throughout the Affordability Period.
 The Owner may change, from time to time, the services offered; however, the overall points as selected at Application must remain the same.
-Should the QAP in subsequent years provide different services than those listed in subparagraphs (A) - (E) of this paragraph, the Development Owner may be allowed to select services listed therein as provided in 10 TAC \$10.405(a)(2) related to Amendments and will be required to substantiate such service(s) at the time of compliance monitoring, if requested by staff.
+A Development Owner may be required to substantiate such service(s) if requested by staff.
+Should the QAP in subsequent years provide different services than those listed in subparagraphs (A) - (E) of this paragraph, the Development Owner may request an Amendment as provided in 10 TAC §10.405(a)(2).
 The services provided should be those that will directly benefit the Target Population of the Development.
 Residents must be provided written notice of the elections made by the Development Owner.
 No fees may be charged to the residents for any of the services, there must be adequate space for the intended services and services offered should be accessible to all (e.g. exercises classes must be offered in a manner that would enable a person with a disability to participate).
-Services must be provided on-site or transportation to those offsite services identified on the list must be provided.
+Services must be provided on-site or transportation to those off-site services identified on the list must be provided.
 The same service may not be used for more than one scoring item.
 These services are intended to be provided by a qualified and reputable provider in the specified industry such that the experience and background of the provider demonstrates sufficient knowledge to be providing the service.
 In general, on-site leasing staff or property maintenance staff would not be considered a qualified provider.
 Where applicable, the services must be documented by a written agreement with the provider.
 Unless otherwise noted in a particular clause, courses and services must be offered by an onsite instructor(s).